gammasim/simtools/docker/README.md

 docker run --rm -it --env-file .env -v "$(pwd):/workdir/external" ghcr.io/gammasim/simtools-prod:latest bash
 ```

-In the container, simtools applications are installed and can be called directly (e.g., `simtools-print-array-elements -h`).
+In the container, simtools applications are installed and can be called directly (e.g., `simtools-convert-geo-coordinates-of-array-elements -h`).
 This example uses the docker syntax to mount your local directory for file access.

 The following example runs an application inside the container and writes the output into a directory of the local files system,